|Index Page||Click on

 existent) delivery company.... happened to me.

 Dialers are a common ruse, if you have a dialup (not Broadband) connection.
 Although someone changing your dialup number without your knowledge may seem to be illegal this is difficult to prove and you will usually only find out too late.
 Telecom companies will NOT reimburse you.
 You can ask your Telecom company to block all outgoing UK premium numbers from the number you use for the net but most charge for blocking foreign premium numbers.
 Broadband people, who do not dial up, are not caught out with this one.
 BT has now issued some software that will warn you if your computer is dialling a premium number.
 Such simple technology and they only just found it !
 You do have to be a BT subscriber.
-If you do get caught (in the UK) get in touch with ICSTIS (Now called Phonepayplus) They may be able to help and have the power to fine companies that use this practice.
+If you do get caught (in the UK) get in touch with whaat was ICTIC, the Phonpayplus and now called the PSAuthority They may be able to help and have the power to fine companies that use this practice.

 So, I hope you stay safe because, I can tell you, getting rid of these pesky little critters is skilled work and exceedingly time consuming..And, if you don't get rid of them you may just find that your credit card (or bank) account suddenly shows a big bill.
 It really does happen all the time.

 Site Navigation Links :- Please click on SITE MAP

 You can change the advertisements on most pages by clicking the arrows on the left